Keep reading for over 50 fabulous books that third graders will love!

 “There are lots of children on Hill Street, but no little girls Betsy’s age.
 So when a new family moves into the house across the street, Betsy hopes they will have a little girl she can play with.
 Sure enough, they do, a little girl named Tacy.
 And from the moment they meet at Betsy’s fifth birthday party, Betsy and Tacy become such good friends that everyone starts to think of them as one person-Betsy-Tacy.”

 Nothing gets kids hooked on reading like a good book series.
-Don’t miss this list featuring one of my favorite books about dogs ever, Shiloh.
+Don’t miss this list featuring one of the coolest series ever, The Last Kids on Earth!

 Check out this post for book series featuring early chapter books.

 “Help Dink, Josh, and Ruth Rose solve mysteries from A to Z!
 A is for Author . . .
 A famous writer is coming to Green Lawn!
 Dink rushes to the bookstore to meet his favorite author, Wallis Wallace, and get all his books signed.
 But the author never shows up!
 Where is Wallis Wallace?
 It’s up to Dink and his friends Josh and Ruth Rose to track him down.”

 The books on list are some of the best when kids are reading to move from easy readers to real chapter books.
 Frindle is one of the best and most well-known.